Credit by Exam

 Q: What are the registration deadlines?

-A: The registration deadlines are listed below.
+A: The registration deadlines are listed on the CBE applications.

 Q: Where do the tests come from?